+My house the trading post was a place to gamble and drink.
 Westport became a rough and rowdy frontier town.
 The town was overrun with gun-toting renegades, drunken Indians, and Mexican War soldiers.
-A man named, Vogel, ran a tavern in Westport.
 Taverns in those days were used for community business, socializing, weddings, and funerals, which took place in the large main room, often fitted with a bar and some shelves.

-A priest traveling in 1840, to the frontier town of Westport noted during his travel in the Missouri wilderness, that he encountered an abandoned cabin where a poor Indian woman had died a few days earlier.
+The town and spaces between each tavern in town would have been surrounded by dense wooded areas.
+I read a story about a priest traveling in 1840, to the frontier town of Westport, he noted that during his travel in the Missouri wilderness, he encountered an abandoned cabin where a poor Indian woman had died a few days earlier.
 Imagine Westport, where Indians with shaggy ponies tied up by the dozens to poles along the houses and fences of Westport Road.
-Indians, with shaved heads and painted faces, other Indians with long flowing locks and a few wrapped in blankets, all strolling down the streets and lounging about the shops.
+Indians, with shaved heads and painted faces, other Indians with long flowing locks and a few wrapped in blankets, all from different tribes, all strolling down the streets and lounging about the shops.
 Also note, it was illegal to sell whiskey to the Indians.

 I live in one of the oldest wood trading posts, remaining, since the days of the pioneers.
 It was the last place to stop for provisions on the way west, and the first chance to buy a beer after a two months cattle drive on a dusty Santa Fe trail.
 (1822-1880)